postsharp/Metalama.Documentation/content/conceptual/aspects/testing/testing.md

             <xref:aspect-testing>
         </td>
         <td>
              These tests verify that the aspect transforms code or reports errors and warnings as expected.
-In compile-time tests, the transformed code is not executed.
+In aspect tests, the transformed code is not executed.
         </td>
     </tr>
     <tr>